 Instrumentation consists of:

-- Inside the watershed: one complete meteorological station, two collectors for chemistry (major elements) and rainfall stable water isotopes (2H et 18O), four lysimetric plates to collect soil solutions at different depths at mid-slopes, three piezometers (along a slope);
+- Within the watershed: 1 complete meteorological station, 2 rainfall collectors for chemistry (major elements) and stable water isotopes (2H et 18O), 4 lysimetric plates to collect soil solutions at different depths at mid-slopes, 3 piezometers (along a slope);

-- At the outlet of the basin: a gauging station with a water level sensor, two multiparameter probes for continuous measurements of physicochemical parameters and suspended matter, two sediment traps (bottom and surface), two automatic samplers, one collecting water daily and the other one, according to water level variation, in order to sample floods.
-This instrumental park allows the collection of hydrogeochemical data: major anion, alkalinity, dissolved silica, nutrients, pH, conductivity, dissolved organic carbon, turbidity, and suspended matter, water and carbon isotopes.
+- At the outlet of the basin: a gauging station with a water level sensor, 2 multiparameter probes for continuous measurements of physicochemical parameters and suspended matter, 2 sediment traps (bottom and surface), 2 automatic samplers (one collecting water daily and the other one, according to water level variation) in order to sample floods.
+This instrumental park allows the collection of hydro-geochemical data: major anions and cations, alkalinity, dissolved silica, nutrients, pH, conductivity, dissolved organic carbon, turbidity, and suspended matter, water and carbon isotopes.

 Partners and further information

-The Auradé observatory is led by the Laboratoire Écologie Fonctionnelle et Environnement, CNRS-Toulouse University, in collaboration with GPN/TOTAL until May 2011, and with other Toulouse (CESBIO, GEODE) and Bordeaux (EABX, ETBX from INRAE) laboratories.
-Close links exist also between the Groupement des Agriculteurs de la Gascogne Toulousaine (GAGT), as well as socioeconomic partners (agricultural cooperatives, Chambers of Agriculture) and local authorities (Auradé Commune, Gers Department, Region Occitanie).
-These collaborations allow the development of research and operational management aimed at improving soil and sediments conditions, water quality as well as preserving the health of the ecosystems.
+The Auradé observatory is led by the Laboratoire Écologie Fonctionnelle et Environnement, CNRS-Toulouse University, in collaboration with GPN/TOTAL until May 2011, and with other Toulouse (CESBIO, GEODE) and Bordeaux (EABX, ETTIS from INRAE) laboratories.
+Close links also exist between the Groupement des Agriculteurs de la Gascogne Toulousaine (GAGT), as well as socio-economic partners (agricultural cooperatives, Chambers of Agriculture) and local authorities (Auradé Commune, Gers Department, Occitanie Region).
+These collaborations facilitate the development of research and operational management for the improvement of soil, sediments and water quality and ecosystems preservation.